insooeric/LLM_Small/README.md

 In case you're testing full (like running all the way down) <br/>
 The size of this project is **290GB** (might be lower since that's with zip files)<br/><br/>
 <img src="./readme_materials/size.png" width="300"/> <br/>
-Also, depends on system specifications, but with my current system: <br/><br/>
+Additionally, run time depends on system specifications, but with my current system: <br/><br/>
 ASUS Zephyrus G15 (Laptop)
 - OS: Windows 11 Home 64-bit
 - CPU: AMD Ryzen 9 5900HS (16 CPUs), ~3.3GHz (also overclocked this to avg frequency 4.03GHz)